m3124/EL_T1/README.md

 - Used `info()` and `describe()` methods to confirm remaining issues were addressed.
 - Ensured the final dataset is **consistent, accurate, and ready for analysis or visualization** tasks.

----

-**Outcome:**
-A cleaned and validated sales dataset ready for reliable analysis, reporting, and visualization.